 If people or situations are giving you validation that you are not enough, maybe it is about time to reconsider your position and do something about it.
 Because you can always have a new and healthy relationship or a better job, but you cannot find another you.
 Don’t lose yourself trying to hold to things and people that are weighing you down.

 Sometimes, we let it all go.
 We stop fighting to improve ourselves or our lives in general.
 We are afraid to step out of our comfort zones, then again questioning our self-importance and sufficiency.

-If only we will dedicate time and effort in doing something productive, helpful and healthy for ourselves, we will find that there are lots of things and activities that will help us feel good.
+If only we will dedicate time and effort to doing something productive, helpful and healthy for ourselves, we will find that there are lots of things and activities that will help us feel good.
 Without the willingness to move our lives in the direction of our desires and dreams, our satisfactions about life will always be dependent on external validation.

 Because we are stagnant, we have this belief that we will always be the same, hence, our incomplete self.
 But that is not true; we still have the will and choice to do something good for ourselves.
 See what’s hindering us and work on them-be it self-limiting beliefs or lack of discipline.

 We are dependent on other people for our happiness

 Happiness is an inside job.
 You’ve heard it many times.
 But do you believe it?

 If yes, then do not disappoint yourself.
 Because if your happiness is dependent on other people and if you have this thinking that “if they love me, I love me too?”, please stop.

 Please stop because you cannot control other people and even if you hope so much to lessen your expectations of them, there will be a point where they will disappoint you.
 Your love should be from yourself and for your ability to provide for yourself.

 However, I do not suggest that you stay alone.
 The truth is, we still need others to our life to contribute to happiness but not to be the sole reason for our happiness or self-worth.